Josh Groban Gets Vulnerable: "I felt like a talentless piece of SH*T!" How He Battled Inner Demons & Found Happiness

 They go hand in hand.

-Before I ask the final couple questions, questions, Josh, I want to acknowledge you for just your vulnerability and your realness today.
+Before I ask the final couple of questions, Josh, I I want to acknowledge you for just your vulnerability and your realness today.

 I think it's been really cool that you've just been so open about reflecting 25 years ago, your 16-year-old self.

-Yeah, keep the door open, the possibility for them to pursue this, even if they don't make this a career, but keeping it a part of their life as part and not shutting that off yeah because they didn't have the opportunity right and i think arts uh for me you know i was in choir in high school nice actually pursued
+Keep the door open, the possibility for them to pursue this, even if they don't make this a career, but keeping it a part of their life

 And I mean, I was the biggest Gale fan, right?